chaithanya33/ShopingKaro/readme.md

 - Make your changes and commit them with descriptive commit messages.
 - Push your changes to your forked repository.
 - Create a pull request to the main repository.

-## License

-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute it as per the license terms.